njacquie/TAT-RasGAP_project/README.md

 The screening_GO.R and screening_KEGG.R scripts contain the information about GO and KEGG enrichment analysis for the set of hypersensitive genes.

-The results of this analysis are in a manuscript on bioRxiv and submitted for publication.
+The results of this analysis are in a manuscript submitted for publication.